yungFish/jamf_pro/User_Choice/the_gif_vs_jif_version/README.md

 (If you really wanted to force the concept, package up TextExpander with the 'gif' -> 'jif' replacement snippet already created.)

 Of course, the main User Choice example is more real world appropriate.
 This second set of scripts was simply included for fun as a way to demonstrate the versatility of the conceptual backbone of the script.
-Testing done here was minimal at best and the scripts do take their sweet time but it should still get the point across for humor's sake.
+Testing done here was minimal at best and the scripts certainly take their time but it should still get the point across for humor's sake.